CenitFinance/auki-docs/content/Structure/Take step/DAUs/Update DAUs.md

 ### Grow and stagnate

-In this model, the DAUs grow with a base rate at the beginning and steadily reduce their growth until they asymptotically approach the DAUs at saturation value.
+In this model, the DAUs grow with a quadratically increasing rate at the beginning and but asymptotically approach the DAUs at saturation value.

 Saturation time -> $d_s$